 Some laws that a project must adhere to include the Marine and Coastal Access Act 2009, Conservation of Habitats and Species Regulations 2010 (as amended), the Offshore Marine Conservation (Natural Habitats, &c.)
 Regulations 2007 (as amended), and the Water Framework Directive (WFD).

-There is a dedicated authority in Scotland, the Marine Scotland Licensing Operations Team (MS-LOT), responsible for the oversight of marine renewable energy development.
-MS-LOT provides a one stop shop for all marine licence applications in Scottish waters.
-MS-LOT are responsible for the assessment of applications, ensuring compliance with legislation, ensuring that appropriate consulting and liaison is carried out.
-Marine Scotland works closely with Statutory Nature Conservation Bodies: Scottish Natural Heritage (SNH), Joint National Conservation Committee, Local Planning Authorities, Maritime and Coastguard Agency, Northern Lighthouse Board, and Scottish Environment Protection Agency.
+The Marine Scotland Licensing Operations Team (MS LOT) is responsible for the oversight of all marine renewable energy development in Scotland.
+MS LOT provides a “one-stop shop” for all marine license applications in Scottish waters and is responsible for the assessment of applications, ensuring compliance with legislation and appropriate consultation and liaison.
+Marine Scotland works closely with Statutory Nature Conservation Bodies, including: Scottish Natural Heritage (SNH), Joint Nature Conservation Committee, Local Planning Authorities, Maritime and Coastguard Agency, Northern Lighthouse Board, and Scottish Environment Protection Agency.

 United States of America

 The Federal Energy Regulatory Commission (FERC) asserts regulatory jurisdiction over marine and hydrokinetic projects in the United States as an extension of its authority under the Federal Power Act to regulate and license hydroelectric projects on navigable waters (approximately within 3 nautical miles of shore), and on any projects with an onshore grid connection.
 The Bureau of Ocean Energy Management (BOEM) asserts regulatory jurisdiction over marine projects on the outer continental shelf (seaward of 3 nautical miles offshore).
-Permits are also required from US Army Corps of Engineers (USACE) and US Coast Guard (USCG), with further agency consulting for environmental protection.
-For more information, view the MHK Regulatory Roadmap.
+These two agencies work together to provide a comprehensive, combined approach to permitting marine renewable energy development.